 The political and security situation in Haiti is particularly unstable.
-The uncontrolled and illicit possession of weapons and ammunition by civilians directly contribute to the high rates of crime in the country[1], and the level of armed violence perpetrated by gangs and non-state armed groups is especially high in the capital Port-au-Prince.[2]
-It is also reported that the weapons and ammunition possessed by these groups are smuggled into the country mostly from the United States[3] and are sometimes funded by the country’s elite groups and wealthy families.[4]
+The uncontrolled and illicit possession of weapons and ammunition by civilians directly contributes to the high rates of crime in the country,1 and the level of armed violence perpetrated by gangs and non-state armed groups is especially high in the capital, Port-au-Prince.2 The weapons and ammunition possessed by these groups are also reportedly smuggled into the country mostly from the United States3 and are sometimes funded by the country’s elite groups and wealthy families.4

-[5] UNLIREC, “Haiti addresses Goal 4 of the Caribbean Firearms Roadmap during round table meeting to advance its National Action Plan”, 21.04.22, https://unlirec.org/en/haiti-addresses-goal-4-of-the-caribbean-firearms-roadmap-during-round-table-meeting-to-advance-its-national-action-plan/.
+5 UNLIREC, “Haiti Addresses Goal 4 of the Caribbean Firearms Roadmap during Round Table Meeting to Advance its National Action Plan,” April 21, 2022, https://unlirec.org/en/haiti-addresses-goal-4-of-the-caribbean-firearms-roadmap-during-round-table-meeting-to-advance-its-national-action-plan/.

 Launch the country dashboard